craigsapp/ratioscore/doc/makam/index.md

 The following table lists pitch classes for Turkish music, 17 notes for folkmusic on the left, 24 for classical music on the right, with the 12 common pitch classes between them highlighted.
-Click on a row in the list to play the pitch it represents.

 Meaning of the columns: